When you’ve been together for years…but he hasn’t put a ring on it.

 Marriage is the deepest expression of commitment, sacrifice and Love that one can make – that’s why marriage is a life aspiration to many.
-Many also see marriage as simply being a piece of paper, or a document that binds together the lives of two people.
-So is money, yet every single person on this planet works their butt off in order to obtain that.
+But if he hasn’t proposed, this can leave you wondering why.

 He’s getting his life in order

-If your partner is in the middle of finding a job, trying to complete school, or is in the process of reaching their immediate career goals, this could be a legitimate reason why he has yet to put a ring on it.
-The last thing you want to do is become the contributor to his falling back on personal achievements.
+If your partner is in the middle of finding a job, trying to complete school, or is looking to check off a bunch of places on the map before really settling down, this could be a legitimate reason why he has yet to put a ring on it.
+The last thing you want to do is become the contributor to his fall back on personal achievements.

 Marriage may be a priority (in his future), but he wants his assets in place first.
 If this is worrisome for you, tenderly ask him for reassurance – that this milestone is important to you and that you simply want to know it is something on his list of life aspirations, too.